linode/apl-docs/about/about-roadmap.md

 - [x] Activate more apps after initial install
 - [x] Support for Kubernetes 1.22 and 1.23

-### For the second quater of 2022 we aim to incorporate the following features
+### For the second quarter of 2022 we aim to incorporate the following features

 - [x] Add the option to use more ingress controllers allowing to group services on a dedicated controller for segmentation
 - [ ] Add Velero for automatic backup up Otomi platform apps (like Harbor, Keycloak, Gitea and Kubeapps Postgresql databases)